JNCressey/JNCressey.github.io/blogs/osrswiki/recipesteps/recipesteps.md

 ## Implementation

-To make complex patterns of displaying infomation be reproduced consistently, wikis use parametarised templates.
+To make complex patterns of displaying information be reproduced consistently, wikis use parameterised templates.
 I knew that I should implement the table design as a template to allow it to be re-used wherever its needed.

 ### Shape of templates

 When it comes to the parameters, It had been previously decided, in the discussion about why the `Recipe tabber` template is deprecated, that having parameter names with two indices is too confusing.
 The base `Recipe` template has numbered parameters for the materials ("mat1", "mat2", etc).
-The `Recipe tabber` tempalate also needed to index the tabs, so it would have parameters with two numbers in, such as "tab1mat1", "tab1mat2", etc.
+The `Recipe tabber` template also needed to index the tabs, so it would have parameters with two numbers in, such as "tab1mat1", "tab1mat2", etc.

-The preferred way to created a tabbed collection of recipies was to use the `Recipe` template individually for each recipe, then put those as the tab contents within a `Tabber` template.
+The preferred way to create a tabbed collection of recipes was to use the `Recipe` template individually for each recipe, then put those as the tab contents within a `Tabber` template.
 So I think an appropriate way to handle having multiple steps to present would be to have a template that produces the rows for a single step.
 Then multiple of these templates can be placed sequentially within a table - that will produce the rows in the table to look like the above design.

 To wrap the produced rows within an appropriate table, I would have another template that produces the table container syntax, the main heading row, and insert the content passed to it by the parameter.

-### Cost column calculations
+### Variable amount of materials

+Different recipes require different amounts of rows of materials.
+The `Recipe` template handles this by being implemented as a Lua module so it has the full power of a programming language to make decisions from how many parameters are passed.
+This template should handle it in the same way.

+In order to simplify the process of editing both calls to the `Recipe` template and calls to this new tempalte, they should use the same parameter names in such a way that you can copy the `Recipe` call from an article and simply change the name of what template is called to then produce the rows for the step.

+### Implementing the templates

+(todo: come back and write up after implementing it)

 ---